The gingerbread house. A holiday tradition built on a structure made of gluten. Sigh. But there is always a way to make things gluten-free!

 I advise keeping an eye out for sales at your local grocery store.
 These otherwise pricey cookie icings often go on a BOGO sale, especially around the holidays.

-If you are making your own icing/frosting or buying frosting tubs, decorating bottles are easier for little hands to use than pastry bags.
+If you are using homemade frosting or buying frosting tubs, decorating bottles are easier for little hands to use than a piping bag.